Recent Blog Articles

 A. Enrique Caballero, MD

-Dr. Caballero is an Endocrinologist, Clinical Investigator and Educator.
+Dr. A. Enrique Caballero is an endocrinologist, clinical investigator, and educator.
 He works in the Office for External Education at Harvard Medical School, directing the development of programs in the field of diabetes and related disorders that benefit health care professionals and patients around the world.

 Dr. Caballero has had a strong and long commitment to help underserved populations.
-He founded the Latino Diabetes Initiative at the Joslin Diabetes Center and the Diabetes Program within the Spanish Clinic at the Brigham and Women’s Hospital, both affiliated with Harvard Medical School.
+He founded the Latino Diabetes Initiative at the Joslin Diabetes Center, and the diabetes program within the Spanish Clinic at Brigham and Women’s Hospital, both affiliated with Harvard Medical School.

 Dr. Caballero has written numerous publications on how diabetes affects the Latino/Hispanic community, diabetes prevention, obesity, and the link between diabetes and cardiovascular disease.
 He is also a reviewer for multiple prestigious medical journals.